aljoxo/Arisen/README.md

 #### Q: I can't level up, what do I do?
 A: You likely have SunHelm enabled, go sleep in a bed.

-#### Q: How do I get the Static Skill Leveling prompt to show up after leveling up?
-A: You need to sleep after leveling up to increase your skills.
-Unfortunately, making it so the SSL message box popped up after leveling up and leaving menu introduced some unintended bugs, so in order to fix them we had to revert to the original behavior of the mod.

-#### Q: I leveled up but didn't get any perk points. / How do I get perk points?
-A: Read the [Progression Section](https://github.com/aljoxo/Arisen/blob/main/Documentation/Gameplay%20Guide.md#progression) of the Gameplay Guide.
-You do not get Perks the traditional way in Arisen.

-#### Q: Why can't I damage or kill X Npc?
-A: Untick Simple Offence Suppression in the MCM.
-Tick it back on when you're finished.

 #### Q: How do I start the main questline?
 A: If you have chosen to be Dragonborn in the Skyrim Unbound MCM settings, then upon killing your first dragon, you will be summoned by the Greybeards.
 If you have chosen to not be the Dragonborn, then you can not proceed with the main questline, doing so will also lock you out of a fair amount of content in the list due to the way quest progression is setup.

 #### Q: When do dragons start spawning?
 A: By default, dragons are set to be delayed in their spawns from 7 to 21 days after you leave the starting room.
 By default, dragons will begin showing up at their Word Walls before you will encounter them in the wild.

-#### Q: Why did the dragon I kill not give me a Dragon Soul?
-A: Was the dragon by Valtheim Towers?
-Was its name Wuthahrkgolah?
-This dragon is a friendly NPC from the Citizens of Tamriel mod, and was not designed to be killed by the player.
-It doesn't give a Dragon Soul.

 #### Q: How do I become the Thane of Whiterun?
 How do I get Lydia?
 A: You must complete [The Blessings of Nature](https://en.uesp.net/wiki/Skyrim:The_Blessings_of_Nature) quest and talk to Jarl Balgruuf when the Gildergreen tree is repaired/the sappling blooms.
 He'll thank you and allow you to buy the Breezehome, and the standard thaneship quest (help people of the hold and buy a house to become a thane) will be available.